GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 Giovanni

-_All of the files generated except the dashboards and the datasets related to the 10 million row data sets can be found in my GitHub repository located [here](https://github.com/GcalGit93/ECommerceDataAnalytics)._
+_All of the files generated except the dashboards and the datasets related to the 10 million row datasets can be found in my GitHub repository located [here](https://github.com/GcalGit93/ECommerceDataAnalytics)._